Type to search

 Sláinte!
 Grab some corned beef, put on a festive hat, and raise a pint to everyone’s favorite emerald isle at these Westchester County locales.

 You don’t need to be Irish to be lucky this St. Patrick’s Day.
 You just need to be in Westchester!
-To go hand in hand with the holiday parades happening this year, we rounded up the most festive spots to safely enjoy Irish cuisine with dine-in and takeout options.
-With corned beef, shepherd’s pie, soda bread, and more, the best way to celebrate on March 17 is with a full stomach.
+To go hand-in-hand with the holiday parades happening this year, we rounded up the most festive spots to safely enjoy Irish cuisine with dine-in and takeout options.
+With corned beef and cabbage, shepherd’s pie, soda bread, and more, the best way to celebrate Sunday, March 17 is with a full stomach.

 Spillane Restaurants